ivyseitz/anim-t380-2022-assignments/assignment-2/README.md

     Creating a bouncy ball...
     Saving to...
 D:\OneDrive - Drexel University\Files\Drexel\Classes\PipelineTD\anim-t380-2022-assignments\assignment-2\python

 A bouncing ball will be created in the maya scene, and saved in the same directory as the location of the python script, titled `sis47_as02.ma`.
+It will have a 3 unit radius ball, starting from height 10, bouncing a few times before stopping.